appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 ## Prerequisites

 * A package that has already been created.
-For more information, see [tutorials](/packages/tutorial/query-module).
+For more information, see [Package and query modules tutorials](/packages/tutorial/query-module).
-* Knowledge of how the Package works.

 ## Configure package